andersonlribeiro/challenge/README.md

 * for using VIM you get extra points (of course) :)

+### Code

+* It works (is executable and behaves as specified)
+* Existence of tests (unit/integration/acceptance)
+* Method/function length
+* Class/module length
+* Cyclomatic complexity
+* Framework/library usage
+* Mastery of used languages and programming principles

+### Evaluation grids

+The following grids are based on the above criteria.
+Please note that some criteria are not always applicable (i.e. Issues/Pull requests for coding challenges).

 Topic | fulfilment criteria | max points | points
 --- | --- | --- | ---
 Source control | is using a source control system (Git, SVN...) | 20 | ?